projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

      - APIC write for APICv

-Details of each vm exit reason handler are described in other sections.
+Details of each VM exit reason handler are described in other sections.

 .. _pending-request-handlers: